nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a hiring manager working in Technology/Engineering field
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of job applicants and interviews
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage applicants and schedule interviews faster than a typical mouse/GUI driven contact and calendar app

 ### User stories